Jargonautika/2020-Fall-UIUC-LING270.github.io/index.md

 This course follows the [University of Illinois Student Code regarding Academic Integrity](https://studentcode.illinois.edu/article1/part4/1-401).
 The College of Liberal Arts and Sciences also has [an excellent web page on the topic](http://www.las.illinois.edu/students/integrity).
 You are required to thoroughly read these resources no later than the Wednesday of the first week of class, and to thoroughly understand your responsibilities with regard to Academic Integrity.

 All work submitted for this class must be solely your own.
 Violations of Academic Integrity include, but are not limited to, copying, cheating, and unapproved collaboration.
-Violations will not be tolerated.
+Violations will not be tolerated and can result in a failing grade.
+Ignorance is not an excuse.

+Do not hesitate to ask the instructor(s) if you are ever in doubt about what constitutes plagiarism, cheating, or any other breach of academic integrity.

 #### Communications

 Course announcements, assignments, and due dates will all be communicated to students as announcements on the [the course forum on Campuswire](https://campuswire.com/c/G954C73B2), which should be the **primary mechanism for communication** in this course.
 Students may post questions privately so that only the instructor can see the question.
-Other questionsmay be viewed by classmates, so that classmates can provide a peer response in addition to that provided by the instructor and TAs.
+Other questions may be viewed by classmates, so that classmates can provide a peer response in addition to that provided by the instructor and TAs.
 Questions may also be asked anonymously, so that neither the instructor nor classmates will see the poster's name.

 Office hours and one-on-one meetings with students will take place [over Zoom](https://illinois.zoom.us).